Construction Rating: | starstarstarstarstar |

 and it seemed a simple enough idea.

-When t' 2 days were up, I gave t' rocket a light sandin' and then applied 2 coats o' orange.
+When t' 2 days were up, matey, I gave t' rocket a light sandin' and then applied 2 coats o' orange.

 T' orange was given an opportunity t' dry and then t' fins and nose cone were masked so that t' BT could be painted blue.
+Ahoy!
 It was then set up in t' booth and given 2 coats o' blue.

 I located an image o' t' UTSA Roadrunner on t' internet and downloaded it.
 It's different from what I remember.
 I opened t' file in Photoshop and resized it t' where I thought it would fit on t' fins.
-Begad!
+Ahoy!
 I printed it out on a laser printer and found I was a bit too pessimistic on t' size.
-Blimey!
 Aye aye!
 From there, it was a simple matter o' applyin' one decal to each side o' each o' t' three fins.
-Begad!
+Blimey!
 I also spaced three smaller ones around t' nosecone.

 Construction Rating: 5 out o' 5